frizchar/customer-segmentation-RFM-analysis/README.md

 We utilize customer transactional data with columns ```CustomerID```, ```InvoiceDate```, ```Quantity``` and ```UnitPrice```.

 Here are the steps of our method:

-1. Based on the data we calculate the following features per customer:
+1. Calculate the following features per customer:
     - recency (R) - time since last purchase
     - frequency (F) - total number of purcharses
     - monetary value (M) - total spent